My Must-Have Food Staples for Healthy Meals in No Time

 Don't waste your money on omega 3 eggs.
 Instead, choose ideally organic or organic free range eggs.

-I suggest choosing a lower fat, plain Greek yogurt (with no added sugars, thickeners, flavours or colorings) for a high-protein low-fat option, and when possible opt for organic.
+I suggest choosing a lower fat, plain Greek yogurt (with no added sugars, thickeners, flavors or coloring) for a high-protein low-fat option, and when possible opt for organic.